imfing/vuepress-homepage/docs/guide/getting-started.md

 ### Netlify

 Simply rename and drag and drop your `dist` directory to Netlify, follow the instruction and your site will all set up.
+Check the guide [here](https://vuepress.vuejs.org/guide/deploy.html#netlify).

+Also, you can create your own repository and copy all the files except `.git` there.
+Therefore, your build command would be `yarn build` and your public directory be `dist`.
+Fast and easy.